 This statement has never been more relevant.

-Businesses have access to unprecedented amounts of data, but all that data means nothing unless they can turn it into insights.
+Businesses have access to unprecedented amounts of data, but all that data means nothing unless they can work with a Microsoft Power BI Consultant to turn it into insights.

 And though the market is flooded with new business intelligence (BI) and analytics solutions promising to do exactly that, Microsoft’s Power BI platform has consistently been named a leader in BI and analytics since its launch, allowing businesses to measure and manage like never before.